 A winning golf logo design is what you need in order to brand yourself – no matter if you are a golf coach offering private lessons, sell golf equipment or manage a golf court.
 From having a strong internet presence to branding your gear, a logo can help you make your mark as a pro golfer regardless of the competition.

-Creating your golf logo doesn’t have to be time-consuming or difficult; with an online logo maker like Tailor Brands, you can finish designing your logo in under five minutes!
+Creating your golf logo doesn’t have to be time-consuming or difficult; with a free logo maker like Tailor Brands, you can finish designing your logo in under five minutes!

 First, browse through these top golf logos to get ideas for your own design.
 Then, scroll down for design best practices to see which icons, colors and fonts are recommended for your logo.